 Strawberry Banana Bread

 - 1 large egg beaten

 - 1 teaspoon baking soda

 - 1½ cups all-purpose flour

-- ½ cup toasted slivered almonds reserve 2 tablespoons for topping
+- ½ cup toasted slivered almonds, optional reserve 2 tablespoons for topping

 - 1 – 1½ cup fresh strawberries hulled and diced

 - In a large bowl, mash the bananas.

 - Stir in the melted butter, beaten egg, and almond extract.

 - Stir in the brown sugar, salt, baking soda and flour until combined.